pydata/patsy/doc/quickstart.rst

    dmatrix("0 + a", data)

 But if you did that and put the intercept back in, you'd get a redundant model.
-So if the intercept is present, Charlton uses a reduced-rank contrast code (treatment coding by default):
+So if the intercept is present, Patsy uses a reduced-rank contrast code (treatment coding by default):

 .. ipython:: python